For this project you will create a class called TextKit

 containing your test program at the top (root) directory,

-a directory called utils containing the
+a directory called utils

-TextKit class and Java source code file, and
+class and Java source code file, and

-another directory (not under utils!)
+another directory (not under utils

-called docs containing the
+called docs

-HTML output of the javadoc command,
+HTML output of the javadoc

 which should be generated using all the appropriate options as